-For years, I created art installations, but two years ago, I realized I had never made something for my own people—Rajasthan.
-That led me to Bhaav Nagari, story of a fictional village ahead of its time, where I “discover” magical objects and bring them to life.
-These objects hold stories that invite people to step in, make choices, and shape their own experience.
+For years, Curiouswala Studio has been creating art installations, pushing the boundaries of immersive storytelling.
+However, two years ago, the we realized that none of these works had been dedicated to our own people—Rajasthan.
+This realization led to the birth of Bhaav Nagari, a fictional village ahead of its time, where “magical objects” are discovered and brought to life.
+Each object holds a story, inviting people to step in, make choices, and shape their own experience.

-For example, a radio that tunes into your age and emotions instead of frequencies, a weighing scale that decides the fate of a folk tale based on how you balance it, or a rain stick that, when played, controls the weather.
-Blending folk traditions with AI, visuals, sound, and interactivity, Bhaav Nagari transforms art into an experience that belongs to everyone—regardless of language, location, or background.
+In Bhaav Nagari, technology and folklore merge seamlessly—like a radio that tunes into emotions and age instead of frequencies, a weighing scale that determines the fate of a folk tale based on balance, or a rain stick that controls the weather when played.
+By blending folk traditions with AI, visuals, sound, and interactivity, Bhaav Nagari transforms storytelling into a deeply personal experience—one that transcends language, location, and background, making art truly accessible to all..

 In the permanent collection for India’s First Contitution Museum.